protonemedia/laravel-splade-docs/form-file.md

 }
 ```

-### Custom temporary directory

-By default, Splade uses the `/storage/splade-temporary-file-uploads` directory for temporary uploads.
-If you want to use a custom [Filesystem disk](https://laravel.com/docs/9.x/filesystem#configuration), you may update the `file_uploads.disk` key in the `splade.php` [configuration file](/customization.md).
-For now, it only supports local disks.

 ### Cleanup temporary uploads

 It may happen that temporarily uploaded files are not being used and will fill the temporary directory.
 Splade comes with a built-in Artisan command to delete all files that are older than one hour: